Gar Wood Speedster: Nostalgia

 Nostalgia was one of the 1935 boats, delivered to the Bennett Boat Company in Mayfield, NY, then running on Great Sacandaga Lake.
 Today, it is located in Northern California.

 Dream Chaser

 Dream Chaser (previously known as Prima Donna) is Phil Wood's 1934 prototype, hence the oldest Speedster ever built with hull number 5589, featuring today a Gray Phantom Marine six cylinder engine with 115 hp.
 After the Chicago Boat Show in 1935 it was shipped to its new owner in Windsor, Ontario (Canada).
-After many years in one single collector hand, it is now owned by a Gar Wood collector from Georgia and resides on Lake Rabun.
+After many years in one single collector hand, it is now owned by a GarWood collector from Georgia and resides on Lake Rabun.

 Reproduction Speedsters

 Several companies and individuals based in the US and abroad produced exact copies of the Gar Wood Speedster.
 Commonly known as reproduction companies are the three Miss Behave Inc. Speedsters built by Rogers Marina in Alexandria Bay in 1963, fifteen Wellington versions in the 1980s built in Wilson, NY, and the six 16 ft replicas of the Turcotte Brothers based in Watervliet, NY, during the 1990s.

 Main differences between the above three small reproduction series can be found in the quality of reproduction, the engines installed and the original Speedster that served as a base: While both the Miss Behave Inc. and Turcotte Brothers' Speedsters were based on the original Miss Behave, the Wellington versions were based on Nostalgia.
 Further, while the three Miss Behave Inc. Speedsters used general available hardware, the Turcotte and Wellington versions used both exact copies of the original Speedsters' hardware.
 Also, the Wellington versions were all featuring a fiberglass bottom, sides and transom, marking the biggest difference to the original Speedsters.
 Finally, the craftsmen behind Miss Behave Inc., David Rogers Sr. and Jr., chose to equip all three Speedsters with a 188 hp Universal "Little King" V-8 engine supplied by Universal Motor Company based in Oskosh, Wis.
 Contrastingly, the Wellington Speedsters featured a Crusader Marine V-6 engine with 165 hp only, while four Turcotte Speedsters were delivered with V-6 and two more with V-8 marine engines.